It seems anxiety over creative work is set to enter a fresh, new phase of grumbling.

 There’s a grievance for you.

-More to that, industry people are stewing over the fact too many ads deserve to be ignored.
+More to that, industry professionals who aim for better creative work are stewing over the fact too many ads deserve to be ignored.

 The same is true for content in all its forms.

-Much of it requires improvement just to reach the boring level.
+Much of it requires improvement just to reach the mediocre level.

 Small wonder then that advertising is often snubbed/ignored/rebuffed/ridiculed.